 Scabs are the body’s natural way of protecting wounds while they are healing.
-However, it is very important to maintain the appropriate aftercare to prevent scabs from forming as they can prolong and complicate the healing process which can lead to uneven healing and even scarring.
+However, it is very important to maintain the appropriate aftercare to prevent scabs from forming as they can prolong and complicate the healing process which can lead to uneven healing.

 If scabs do form, once the tattoo is in the full peeling phase, sparingly apply lotion to the entire area making sure to thoroughly massage and not over apply or soak scabs with lotion.
 Any developed scabs should not be picked at or prematurely removed.